All posts

 US state annual report (Wyoming)Anniversary of formation

 Both countries require annual filings.
-The US filing (Form 5472) is required even if the LLC has zero revenue — the $25,000 penalty per missed form is the largest compliance risk on the US side.
+The US filing (Form 5472) is required even with zero revenue.
+The $25,000 penalty per missed form is the largest compliance risk on the US side.
 What happens if you miss Form 5472.

 National Insurance Implications

-UK residents earning trading income through a US LLC may have National Insurance Contributions (NIC) obligations.
-The classification depends on how HMRC treats the LLC income.
+UK residents earning trading income through a US LLC may owe National Insurance Contributions (NIC).
+Again, the answer depends on how HMRC classifies the income.

 Class 2 and Class 4 NIC